• Skip to main content

 Stove instructions (see Instant Pot instructions below)

-• Heat OIL in a 3.5-quart saucepan over medium-high.
+• Preheat a 3.5-quart saucepan over medium-high.
+Add the OLIVE OIL and heat until shimmering.

 • Add ONION and GROUND BEEF.
-Sauté until beef is cooked through, stirring as needed.
+Cook until the beef is browned and cooked through, breaking it up as it cooks.
 Drain excess fat.

-• Stir in TACO SEASONING and saute for a few minutes until fragrant, stirring as needed.
+• Stir in TACO SEASONING and cook for 2-3 minutes until fragrant, stirring as needed.

-• Stir in UNCOOKED PASTA, DICED TOMATOES, BLACK BEANS, CORN, and CHICKEN BROTH.
+• Add the UNCOOKED PASTA, DICED TOMATOES, BLACK BEANS, CORN, and CHICKEN BROTH.
+Stir to combine.

-• Bring to a boil, reduce heat, and simmer for 8-12 minutes, stirring occasionally to prevent sticking.
-Add splashes of broth or water as needed to keep the surface ingredients moist.
+• Bring to a boil, reduce the heat, and simmer for 8–12 minutes, stirring occasionally, especially at the beginning to prevent sticking.
+If the pasta absorbs liquid too quickly, add small splashes of broth or water to keep the mixture from drying out.

 Storage and reheat